-- A Web Map Service is a protocol for the serving of georeferenced map images.
+- A Web Map Service provides data in the form of an image over the internet.
+It cannot be used for inetractive or analytical purposes.
 It is supplied as an internet URL but can only be used within GIS software or a web application (i.e. not through an internet browser).
-Only basic data attribution transfers can be made through WMS.
+Very basic data attribution transfers can be made through a WMS i.e. click on an image and get info about it.
 Therefore, it isn't as useful to a data users as a WFS, though it will normally render far faster (useful for web maps).
 Multiple data layers can be provided within the same WMS - which is what we do for some of our datasets that comprise more than one layer (e.g. school catchments).

-- A Web Feature Service is a protocol for serving geospatial features.
+- A Web Feature Service provides full dataset access over the internet.
 It is supplied as an internet URL but can only be used within GIS software or a web application (i.e. not through an internet browser).
 Unlike a WMS, a WFS provides all geometry and data attribution to a data user's application.
 Therefore it can take longer to render the data.

 The Spatial Hub provides access to web services with authorisation keys (apart from Open Government licenced datasets, which are totally open).
 Each OSMA organisation has their own unique key.